Programme/Approved Electives for 2022/23

 Aims

-Strategy is commonly considered to be at the very pinnacle of management topics because well-founded strategies give purpose, focus and structure to all other business activities.
+Strategy is commonly considered at the very pinnacle of management topics because well-founded strategies give purpose, focus and structure to all other business activities.
 By contrast, a weak strategy fails an organisation, staff, customers, and investors and threatens the suppliers, communities, and regions in which it conducts its business.
 Yet, there is no golden rule or theory for a successful business, institutional or industry strategy in today's rapidly evolving world of opportunities.
 Given this challenge, the module offers finalists a carefully designed course in marrying theory and practice.
 As students gain a detailed understanding of strategy theory, they are encouraged to develop sophisticated critical analytical thinking, confidence and work-relevant transferable skills in this most important subject that integrates earlier business studies.

 Intended Learning Outcomes